alexhunsley/comfy-chair/README.md

 A visual slider control for combining three or more variables, particularly useful when you want to limit the total sum.
 Useful for e.g. controlling maximum weight using multiple Loras without them "fighting".

+# Ideas

 ## Ghost note

-Idea: a simple note node that won't appear in the saved json inside a saved png (is this possible?).
+A text note node that won't appear in the saved json inside a saved png (is this possible?).
+(Can configure it to not ghost if you want.)

+## Commentable prompt box

+Lines starting `//` or `#` are ignored.